tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.

-The ClientEncryptedSNI value is said to match a known ESNIConfig if there exists an ESNIConfig that can be used to successfully decrypt ClientEncryptedSNI.encrypted_sni.
+The ClientEncryptedCH value is said to match a known ECHOConfig if there exists an ECHOConfig that can be used to successfully decrypt ClientEncryptedCH.encrypted_sni.
 This matching procedure should be done using one of the following two checks:

-1. Compare ClientEncryptedSNI.record_digest against cryptographic hashes of known ESNIConfig and choose the one that matches.
+1. Compare ClientEncryptedCH.record_digest against cryptographic hashes of known ECHOConfig and choose the one that matches.
-2. Use trial decryption of ClientEncryptedSNI.encrypted_sni with known ESNIConfig and choose the one that succeeds.
+2. Use trial decryption of ClientEncryptedCH.encrypted_sni with known ECHOConfig and choose the one that succeeds.

-Some uses of ESNI, such as local discovery mode, may omit the ClientEncryptedSNI.record_digest since it can be used as a tracking vector.
-In such cases, trial decryption should be used for matching ClientEncryptedSNI to known ESNIConfig.
+Some uses of ECHO, such as local discovery mode, may omit the ClientEncryptedCH.record_digest since it can be used as a tracking vector.
+In such cases, trial decryption should be used for matching ClientEncryptedCH to known ECHOConfig.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.

-If the ClientEncryptedSNI value does not match any known ESNIConfig structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:
+If the ClientEncryptedCH value does not match any known ECHOConfig structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:

-- It MUST include the "encrypted_client_hello" extension with the "retry_keys" field set to one or more ESNIConfig structures with up-to-date keys.
-Servers MAY supply multiple ESNIConfig values of different versions.
+- It MUST include the "encrypted_client_hello" extension with the "retry_keys" field set to one or more ECHOConfig structures with up-to-date keys.
+Servers MAY supply multiple ECHOConfig values of different versions.
 This allows a server to support multiple versions at once.

-- The server MUST ignore all PSK identities in the ClientHello which correspond to ESNI PSKs.
-ESNI PSKs offered by the client are associated with the ESNI name.
-The server was unable to decrypt then ESNI name, so it should not resume them when using the cleartext SNI name.
+- The server MUST ignore all PSK identities in the ClientHello which correspond to ECHO PSKs.
+ECHO PSKs offered by the client are associated with the ECHO name.
+The server was unable to decrypt then ECHO name, so it should not resume them when using the cleartext SNI name.
 This restriction allows a client to reject resumptions in {{auth-public-name}}.

-Note that an unrecognized ClientEncryptedSNI.record_digest value may be a GREASE ESNI extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ESNI was required.
-In particular, the unrecognized value alone does not indicate a misconfigured ESNI advertisement ({{misconfiguration}}).
-Instead, servers can measure occurrences of the "esni_required" alert to detect this case.
+Note that an unrecognized ClientEncryptedCH.record_digest value may be a GREASE ECHO extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ECHO was required.
+In particular, the unrecognized value alone does not indicate a misconfigured ECHO advertisement ({{misconfiguration}}).
+Instead, servers can measure occurrences of the "echo_required" alert to detect this case.

-If the ClientEncryptedSNI value does match a known ESNIConfig, the server performs the following checks:
+If the ClientEncryptedCH value does match a known ECHOConfig, the server performs the following checks:

-- If the ClientEncryptedSNI.key_share group does not match ESNIConfigContents.key,
+- If the ClientEncryptedCH.key_share group does not match ECHOConfigContents.key,
   it MUST abort the connection with an "illegal_parameter" alert.

 Assuming these checks succeed, the server then computes K_sni